jnhthomp/alpha-blog2/README.md

 ## TODO
 (Sorted by shorter to longer tasks)

-* Comment controller tests to add organization by method
-  * try using order of rails routes as order inside controller and tests

 * make sure tests are using assert_difference for create and destroy tests

 * update require_same_user in controllers to create a new method called require_same_user_or_admin and potentially require_admin